-After five novels and two novellas in the Baby Ganesh Agency series, I am excited to reveal that my next book will be a historical crime novel set in 1950 in India.
+After five novels and two novellas in the Baby Ganesh Agency series, I am excited to reveal that my new book is a historical crime novel set in 1950 in India.
 It’s called MIDNIGHT AT MALABAR HOUSE and introduces Inspector Persis Wadia of the Bombay Police, India’s first female police detective.
-The period is incredibly interesting.
+The period is incredibly intriguing.
 It’s just after Indian Independence, the horrors of Partition and the assassination of Gandhi.
 Social and political turmoil is rife in the country.
-Yet Bombay remains incredibly cosmopolitan, with tens of thousands of foreigners still in the city.
+Yet Bombay remains cosmopolitan, with thousands of foreigners still in the city.

 Bombay, New Year’s Eve, 1949

 As India celebrates the arrival of a momentous new decade, Inspector Persis Wadia stands vigil in the basement of Malabar House, home to the city’s most unwanted unit of police officers.
 Six months after joining the force she remains India’s first female police detective, mistrusted, sidelined and now consigned to the midnight shift.